Logflare/logflare/docs/docs.logflare.com/docs/backends/postgres/index.md

 Logflare has experimental support for storing and querying log events to a PostgreSQL server.
 Ingested logs are directly inserted into tables, and each source maps to a Postgres table within a given schema.

 :::warning
-PsotgreSQL as a backend is only available for the **V2 ingestion** and currently has limited functionality.
+PostgreSQL as a backend is only available for the **V2 ingestion** and currently has limited functionality.
 :::

 ## Behavior and Configuration